Home delivery for prescription medication. If you haven’t tried it, maybe it’s time to investigate.

 Think twice about having a 90-day supply of stimulant medication hanging around the dorm room.

-Patients New to ADHD Medication Treatment: Wait a While
+Patients New to ADHD Medication: Wait a While

 Home-delivery is not a good option for people who are just getting started with ADHD+ medication treatment.
 Until you settle into a workable regimen, early days can mean lots of trial and error.
 You don’t want to pay for large quantities of a medication that you’ll end up not using.
 That’s wasteful all the way around.